The IN-TOUCH team is led by Professor Carey Jewitt and based at UCL Knowledge Lab, University College London.

-Sara Price is Professor of Digital Learning at the UCL Knowledge Lab.
+Sara Price is Professor of Digital Learning at the UCL Knowledge Lab and Co-I on IN-TOUCH.
 Her research interests focus on the design, development and evaluation of emerging digital technologies (mobile, tangible, sensor) for learning, teaching and training in school and health related education.
 In particular, her recent work engages with theories of embodiment, how sensory and bodily interaction can be mediated through digital technology, and the role of this in supporting new ways of thinking and meaning making.
-She has led a number of research projects, most recently ‘Researching Embodiment in Digital Environments’ (ESRC, NCRM); ‘Fostering Cross-curricular Geoweb Technology Use in Education’ (UCL/IOE); GeoSciTeach (JISC); and she is currently CoI on WeDraw (EU).
-Her recent publications include Digital Bodies: Creativity and Technology in the Arts and Humanities, with Sue Broadhurst (forthcoming); The Sage Handbook of Researching Digital Technologies (2014) with Jewitt and Brown; Embodied experiences of place: A study of history learning with mobile technologies (2016) Journal of Computer Assisted Learning with Jewitt and Sakr.
+She has led a number of research projects, most recently ‘Researching Embodiment in Digital Environments’ (ESRC, NCRM); ‘Fostering Cross-curricular Geoweb Technology Use in Education’ (UCL/IOE); and she is currently Co-I on ‘WeDraw’ (EU) and ‘Move2Learn: Engaging Preschool Scientists through Embodiment and Technology’ (Wellcome Trust, ESRC, NSF).